dpmland/dpm/README.md

 ```
 There is an issue with Deno.stdout.write which doesn't handle unicode characters well.
 There is already an deno issue denoland/deno#6001.
-But i found a workaourund here denoland/deno#6131 (comment).
+But i found a workaround here denoland/deno#6131 (comment).
 You have to enable utf8 character encoding in windows than it should work.
 ```